 I get a lot of questions from people about removing their aluminum siding and potentially getting back to the original wood underneath.
 Is it possible?
 Is it feasible?
 What will I find?
-After all, siding is one of the 5 Worst Mistake of Historic Homeowners.
+After all, siding is one of the 5 Worst Mistakes of Historic Homeowners.

 Let me start by saying that removing aluminum siding is not complicated.
-It can be tedious work but there is nothing particularly complex about the process which makes it a perfect DIY project.
+It can be tedious work, but there is nothing particularly complex about the process, which makes it a perfect DIY project.

-Most times aluminum siding was installed right over the old wood with very few modifications.
+Most times, aluminum siding was installed right over the old wood with very few modifications.
 It was cheaper to do that way because removing the wood siding was usually cost prohibitive.
-That’s good news because if your old house originally had wood siding then it is probably still hiding underneath all that tin foil.
+That’s good news because if your old house originally had wood siding, then it is probably still hiding underneath all that tin foil.

 The one caveat to removing aluminum siding, and vinyl siding for the matter, is that you don’t know what the condition of the wood underneath is.

-If you are willing to roll the dice a little and have enough money in the budget to cover some repairs to the original siding then removing your aluminum siding is definitely a worthwhile option.
-But before you start you need to embrace the idea that you WILL have repairs needed to your home’s envelope when you remove aluminum siding.
+If you are willing to roll the dice a little and have enough money in the budget to cover some repairs to the original siding, then removing your aluminum siding is definitely a worthwhile option.
+But before you start, you need to embrace the idea that you WILL have repairs needed to your home’s envelope when you remove aluminum siding.

 There are two schools of thought on removing aluminum siding.